alvaronieto02/Datathon-Viva-Aerobus-Milonga/README.md

-# Project Title
+# Prediction Model for the Occupancy of Flights and Sale of Products on Board

-Authors: Dylan Esaú Carreón Martínez
-Missael Sepúlveda Ríos
+Authors: Dylan Esaú Carreón Martínez, Missael Sepúlveda Ríos, Álvaro Jesús Nieto Gutiérrez & Jorge Ríos Corral May 05, 2024
-Álvar Jesús Nieto Gutiérrez
-Jorge Ríos Corral

-## Description
+This project contains the

 ## Usage